 Enum Pitfalls and How to Avoid Them

-1. Forgetting to Use Integer Columns
+1. Confusion to Use Integer or String Columns

 class AddStatusToUsers < ActiveRecord::Migration[8.0]